scott-howard-james/encyclopedia/docs/brieftour.md

 		fruit * colors == Dictionary({'apple': 'FF0000', 'blueberry': '0000FF'})

+## Record

+Building on the Dictionary, a Record is factory for Dictionaries providing other features including:

+- restricted keys
+- automatic type conversions
+- optional defaults

+As an example, we can define a factory for recording personal characteristics:

+		from encyclopedia import Record
+		characteristics = Record({
+	    	'name':str,
+	    	'age':int})

+To create the individual Dictionaries we use the `Record.instance` function:

+		Dog = characteristics.instance # make it more class-like
+		fido = Dog()
+		fido['age']='2'
+		assert fido['age']==2

+Note that the `age` was converted to an integer by the *function* `int`.
+We can put in any functions we like into the Record defintion and even auto-populate:

+		def no_name(x=None):
+			return 'UNKNOWN' if x is None else str(x)

+		Named = Record({
+    		'name':no_name,
+	    	'age':int},
+    		autopopulate=True).instance

+		someone = Named()
+		assert someone['name']=='UNKNOWN'

+Note also that Record will complain (with a friendly Exception) is one were to attempt to set keys other than provided in the factory:

+		someone['address'] # not valid

 # Encyclopedia Operations

 It may be illustrative (at least for those of us who *like* looking at summary tables) to now show an overview of operations for an Encyclopedia: